trickybestia/flappy_bird/README.md

 ![](doc/images/model.png)

 To launch it make sure that you have [pygame](https://pypi.org/project/pygame/) installed and run `python -m model`.

-Press `SPACE` to make bird fly up.
+Press `SPACE` to make bird fly up and `A` to toggle autoplay (default on).

 ### Testbenches

 Testbenches are located in [tb](tb) folder.
-To run them install Icarus Verilog and GTKWave and run following commands in [tb](tb) directory.
+To run them install Icarus Verilog and GTKWave and follow instructions in [tb/README](tb/README.md).

 ## Old [single-fsm](https://github.com/trickybestia/flappy_bird/tree/single-fsm) branch